dlutwuwei/gulp-route-dest/README.md

         }));
 })
 ```
+> '*' in routes means the default directory otherwise define the file dest path.

-Use it the same as gulp.dest
+Or you can use it the same as gulp.dest
 ```
 //dump all files to test directory gulp.task('test', function (params) {